 Only a solitary goal from David 'hard-working' Prattseparated the teams but, in truth, the home side were relatively comfortable winners.
-Indeed, Maidenhead's display was summed up rather nicely by a desperate Alfie Mawson shot, late on, that landed somewhere close to Oldfield Park station.
+Indeed, Maidenhead's display was summed up rather nicely, late on, by a desperate Alfie Mawson shot that landed somewhere close to Oldfield Park station.
 Only 501 (yeah, right!) were there.
-Perhaps not coincidentally, this was noticeably the least impressive Bath City XI that I've seen.
+Perhaps not coincidentally, this was easily the least impressive Bath City XI that I've seen.
 The on-pitch entertainment, in general, certainly wasn't worth the £12 entry fee.

-Talk on the terraces and in the pub(s) concerned not if - or even when - Drax will go, but who will (eventually) replace him.
-The name of a former Didcot Town manager - and current BBC Radio Berkshire sports presenter - cropped up on more than one occasion.
-Over 300 appearances for Reading FC- and recent on-air 'matey banter' with Educated Left Foot - presumably make him a popular choice with the Tw@tterati.
+Talk on the terraces and in the pub(s) concerned not if or when Drax will go, but who will (eventually) replace him.
+The name of a former Didcot Town manager, and current BBC Radio Berkshire sports presenter, cropped up on more than one occasion.
+Over 300 appearances for Reading FC- and recent on-air 'matey banter' with Educated Left Foot - presumably make him a popular choice with the Twitterati.

-My view - not that it counts for anything, of course - is that changing the manager at York Road would be akin to rearranging the deckchairs on the Titanic.
+My view - not that it counts for anything, of course - is that changing the manager, at this time, would be akin to rearranging the deckchairs on the Titanic.
 Or, as Chairman Who Knows His Football Swearing might say, rearranging the fuckin' deckchairs on the fuckin' Titanic.